Salons and barbershops who pay VAT will have to change the way they do their VAT returns from April 2019.

 • Your bookkeeper or accountant can still do your VAT returns but must use the correct software.

 • MTD-compatible software is currently being developed.
-(NHF Trade Member GoSimple Software Limited is on the approved list of MTD-compatible software suppliers.)
+(NHF/NBF Trade Member GoSimple Software Limited is on the approved list of MTD-compatible software suppliers.)

 Bookmark our website to make sure you’re up to date with all the latest news, views, information and advice relating to the hair, beauty and barbering industry.